TritonDataCenter/rfd/rfd/0034/README.md

         // The state the migration operation is currently in.
 It can be one of
         // the following states:
         //  "scheduled"  - the migration is scheduled, see "scheduled_timestamp"
-        //  "running"    - migration is running, see "job_uuid" and "step"
+        //  "running"    - migration running, see also "progress_history"
         //  "paused"     - the "begin" phase (and possibly "sync" phase) has
         //                 been run - now waiting for a call to "sync"
         //                 or the final call to "switch"